IbrahimItani01/baddil/README.md

 <!-- UI UX -->
 <img src="./readme/titles/title4.svg"/>

-> We designed Baddĭl with a focus on intuitive user experience and sleek user interface, using wireframes and mockups to iterate and refine the design.
-Our goal is to ensure smooth navigation and a seamless bartering process.
+> We designed Baddil with a user-centric approach, emphasizing simplicity, clarity, and ease of use.
+Multiple wireframes were tested, and mockups were iterated upon to ensure a design that aligns with the vision of Baddil.

 - Project Figma design [figma](https://www.figma.com/design/mQS7bXZeXgdcuBRzxnVaNN/Badd%C4%ADl-Project?m=auto&t=i0kwRwvZMlqeEVbU-1)